casasvoley/Recovery-of-Herculaneum-papyri/README.md

-# Recuperación Digital de los Rollos de Herculano: Reconstrucción de Contenido Histórico con Deep Learning a partir de Papiros Carbonizados
+# Digital Recovery of the Herculaneum Scrolls: Reconstructing Historical Content with Deep Learning from Carbonized Papyri